aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-conversion/save-image-as-eps/_index.md

 ## Prerequisites
 Before diving into the code, make sure you have the following ready:

 1. **Java Development Kit (JDK)** – A working JDK installed on your machine.
-You can download the latest version [here](https://www.oracle.com/java/technologies/javase-downloads.html).
+You can download the latest version [Oracle JDK download page](https://www.oracle.com/java/technologies/javase-downloads.html).
 2. **Aspose.Page for Java Library** – Download the latest JAR from the Aspose.Page [release page](https://releases.aspose.com/page/java/).
 Add the JAR to your project’s classpath.

 ## Import Packages